Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

 Transit time is thinking time, sleeping time, re-charging time.

-Uruguay is in the rear view mirror and Costa Rica is dead ahead.
+Uruguay is in my rear view mirror and Costa Rica is dead ahead.

 All I have left of Uruguay is what went on between my left and right ears and what I got down on paper or on my camera.